Uzair0304/react-assessment/README.md

 I created a new page/route to navigate on the profile page.
 The api does not provide data for a specific user that are listed on the listing page, so I pass the data as a query param to the path as it is the easiest and most simplest way to pass data to another route.
 And on the profile page route I extracted the data and use accordingly.

-#### Note: In real projects, we prefer to get the specific user data from the backend api by passing its unique id
+#### Note: In real projects, we prefer to get the specific user data from the backend api by passing its unique id.
+Passing data in the path as a query param is not the best practice when working with such scenarios but in order to solved the problem I used this strategy as it is the most simplest way.

+- Google maps

+I have worked on google maps api it requires a google maps api key for integration and i don't have api key